Campile: Amenities

 The village has two small supermarkets, a Centra store and a Londis store.
 There are also two smaller local shops.
-The Shelbourne Co-Op, founded in 1919, still has premises in the village albeit under the Glanbia banner.
+The Shelbourne Co-Op, which was hit during the Campile Bombing, was demolished in 2010.
 There is also a pharmacy, joinery, hardware store, filling station, take-away, soccer pitch, hair salon, community hall and two pubs.
 The local churches are situated in Horeswood and Ballykelly, approximately a half-mile and four miles from Campile respectively.
 The parish school is situated in Ballyfarnogue, adjacent to the Horeswood GAA complex, two miles from the village.

 Transport

 Rail transport

 Campile railway station opened on 1 August 1906.
 On 21 July 2010, Irish Rail announced that it would suspend its rail service through Campile, and this took effect after the operation of the evening train on 18 September 2010.
 Before that date, it was served Mondays to Saturdays by one passenger train in each direction.